President Biden’s Complete Track Record on Student Loan Forgiveness

 Stephanie Hall, senior director of higher education policy at the Center for American Progress (CAP), told BestColleges she doesn’t believe the Supreme Court’s actions will reflect negatively on Biden’s legacy on student loan debt relief.
 That’s a mark the court itself will have to bear in the eyes of the general public.

-- Borrowers who attended a career-training program that led to unreasonably high debt or
+• Borrowers who attended a career-training program that led to unreasonably high debt or unacceptably high loan default rates

-Hall said that if successful, this Plan B will be what people remember when they think about Biden’s track record on loan forgiveness.
+Before he spiked the plan, Hall said Biden’s Plan B forgiveness plan would be what people remember when they think about Biden’s track record on loan forgiveness.

 Debt Relief for Former Students at For-Profit Colleges